Occupational Health and Safety Code

 (a) an explosive is primed as close to the location of the blasting activity as reasonably practicable, and

-(b) only workers required to prime the explosives are present in the blasting area.
+(b) only workers necessary to prime the explosives are present.

 481(2)

-An employer and a blaster must ensure that an explosive is not primed in a location that would create a risk of ignition of stored explosives.
+An employer and a blaster must ensure that an explosive is not primed in a location that would create a risk of ignition of explosives in a day box or magazine.

 481(3)

-If drilling is being performed in blasting activities, an employer and a blaster must ensure that primed explosives are not assembled before the drilling is complete.
+If drilling is being performed in blasting activities, an employer and a blaster must ensure that primed explosives are not prepared before the drilling is complete.

 481(4)